News and Updates

 In this article as with my previous ones we will walk through installing and configuring Microsoft Deployment Toolkit to build and capture a reference image of Windows 11 21H2 using a Hyper-V Virtual Machine.
 It’s assumed that you have a server or PC ready to install MDT and create a file share for MDT to build the image with.
 Here are the links to the software we’ll be using:

-- Windows 11/Windows Server 2022 Assessment and Deployment Kit (ADK)
+- Windows 10 version 2004 Assessment and Deployment Kit (ADK)

 - Microsoft Deployment Toolkit (8456)

 - Windows 11 Download from Microsoft | Volume Licensing Service Center

 Installing Microsoft Deployment Toolkit and Dependencies